Rosie Brigham

 In January 2016 she purchased a one-way ticket to New Zealand and travelled across the country with her laptop, earning bread and board as a freelance web developer for small businesses lacking the necessary internal capability.
 During this time, Rosie travelled to Australia to work as a workshop facilitator for Decoded.
 After several months she settled in Wellington, NZ and joined Enspiral Dev Academy as a Lead Facilitator, where she was responsible for delivering content and mentoring students the art of programming in a 12 week intensive bootcamp.

 Rosie was awarded a scholarship by UCL and left New Zealand to pursue an MRes in Heritage Science.
 Upon completion, she joined the development team at Soho House to enhance her skills as a ruby engineer.
-Successful projects included the creation of custom APIs for membership processing, and updating and maintaining 56 legacy sites, including a full GDPR compliance rollout.
 Rosie continued working with CodeFirst: Girls to deliver their flagship evening classes and led the development of new, interactive curriculum topics that aligned with the latest software engineering practices.

 Adventures around New Zealand

 In September 2017, Rosie began a PhD at UCL to develop an AI-driven citizen science platform, building on the original version of Monument Monitor.
+She successfully completed her PhD in September 2021, with the research leading to the adoption of Monument Monitor across numerous UK heritage and world heritage sites.
 Throughout her PhD research Rosie freelanced on a number of projects, including the Voices Through Time and the spin-off Dinosaur Monitor project.

 Monument Monitor

-Monument Monitor is a ground-breaking research project founded which utilises visitors' photographs of heritage sites in their care and conservation.
-Founded by Rosie in 2018, the project utilises machine learning and environmental modelling at participating heritage sites to help predict how they will be affected by the changing climate.
+Monument Monitor is a ground-breaking research project which utilises visitors' photographs of heritage sites in their care and conservation.
+Founded by Rosie in 2016 during her MRes, and further developed during her PhD from 2017-2021, the project utilises machine learning and environmental modelling at participating heritage sites to help predict how they will be affected by the changing climate.

 Alongside developing the project, website and branding Rosie also developed the software, machine learning models and the research methodology alongside managing a group of 20+ different stakeholders across the two partnering organisations, Historic Environment Scotland and The Institute for Sustainable Heritage.